ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 4. **Publication of Results**
 -----------------------------

-You can specify the moment when Artemis publishes the results of the exam, see `1.2 Create and Configure Exam`_.
+You can specify the moment when Artemis publishes the results of the exam, see `1.2.2 Create Exam`_.
 This is usually when the :ref:`exam assessment <exam_assessment>` ends, but you can specify this at any point in time.
 During the publication of the results, the student can view their results from their summary page.
 You can also view the exam statistics from the exam *Scores* page and export the data into external platforms such as `TUM Online <https://campus.tum.de>`_ as a ``CSV`` file, see `4.1 Exam Scores`_.

 4.1 Exam Scores
 ^^^^^^^^^^^^^^^